open-component-model/ocm-spec/doc/02-processing/01-references.md

 # Referencing

+A component version may refer to other component versions by adding a reference to the component version.
+This can be used to compose *aggregations* of component versions.

+A component version reference describes only the component version and no location or OCM repository.
+It is always evaluated in the actual repository context.
+In this way references are stable across transports.
+To keep a unique addressing scheme, like artifacts, references have an identity.

 A component version reference refers to another component version by using its identifier.
 A source or resource of the target component is identified by its `name` attribute (which must be unique within a component version).

-A reference does not contain a location or an OCM repository.
-It is always evaluated in the actual repository context.
-In this way references are stable acros transports.
+## Relative Artifact References

 A composite, consisting of an artifact identity and a sequence of reference identities is called relative *Source Reference* or *Resource Reference*.
 It can be used in artifacts described by a component version to refer to other artifacts described by the same component version.